zefferus/uuid-parse/README.md

 ## Acknowledgments

 Please make sure to check out the repository that originated these functions: [node-uuid](https://github.com/kelektiv/node-uuid).
-These functions were removed from a recent version of the library and I wanted to make sure they were still exposed for the packages who were dependent on them.
+These functions were removed from a recent version of that library and I wanted to make sure they were still exposed for the packages who were dependent on them.